steamatch/STEAMatch.-The-NFTask/README.md

 + 3 The NFTs are minted in the Ethereum network and displayed in a public Collection on [OpenSea](https://opensea.io).
 + 4 NFTs are subject to auction.
 The benefit goes to each author.

 Do not rush to send your proposal.
 Take your time to analyze every detail of the original story.
 Discover all the information in the narration, the obvious and the hidden details.
-Explore the knowledge you can find in the questions in the story, and even better, ask your own questions to discover new horizons of the original story.
+Explore the knowledge you can find in the questions posted in the story, and even better, ask your own questions to discover new horizons of the original story.

 Remember that your NFT exists in 2 scenarios simultaneously:
 + 1 It is what an intelligent civilization of the future will receive as a message hundreds of thousands of years from now.